stleerh/blog2/announcing.md

 you have a new cluster with no applications running, there will be no data.
 The next field provides a powerful filtering capability.
 Select a choice such as Common Namespace and enter a value to build your filter.
-If you add multiple values for the same filter, it will assume this is an OR operation.
+If you add multiple values for the same field, it will assume this is an OR operation.
 Between two different fields, it is an AND operation.
 This is where the Query options can change this also to an OR operation.
 In the dropdown, the word "Common" indicates that the field value can be on the source or destination side.